miguelpruivo/flutter_file_picker/README.md

 </a>
 # file_picker

-File picker plugin alows you to use a native file explorer to load absolute file path from different types of files.
+File picker plugin alows you to use a native file explorer to load absolute file path from different file types.

 ## Installation

 First, add  *file_picker*  as a dependency in [your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ```
-file_picker: ^1.0.2
+file_picker: ^1.1.0
 ```
 ## Android
-Add `<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />` to your app `AndroidManifest.xml` file.
+Add `<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>` to your app `AndroidManifest.xml` file.

 ## iOS
 Since we are using *image_picker* as a dependency from this plugin to load paths from gallery and camera, we need the following keys to your _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`: